acuminous/filby/README.md

 A hook is an event the framework will emit to whenenver a data frame used to build a projection is added.
 Your application can handle these events how it chooses, e.g. by making an HTTP request, or publishing a message to an SNS topic.
 Unlike node events, the handlers can be (and should be) asynchronous.
 It is advised not to share hooks between handlers since if one handler fails but another succeeds the built in retry mechanism will re-notify both handlers.

 ## API
-filby provides a set of lifecycle methods and an API for retrieving change sets and projections, and for executing database queries (although you are free to use your preferred PostgreSQL client too).
+Filby provides a set of lifecycle methods and an API for retrieving change sets and projections, and for executing database queries (although you are free to use your preferred PostgreSQL client too).

 #### filby.init(config: Config): Promise&lt;void&gt;
 Connects to the database and runs migrations